Yaruchi/Bar-Graph-Editor/README.md

 4. Toggle visibility of grid lines, values, and labels.
 5. Export the graph to a PNG image for use in reports or presentations.

+## Known Issues

+This app is still in development and may contain some bugs or errors.
+However, it is fully functional for generating and saving bar graphs.
+We are actively working on improving the app, and your feedback is always welcome.

+Please report any issues you encounter or suggestions for improvement.

 ## License

 This project is open-source under the **MIT License**.